panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

   IdentityFile ~/.ssh/demo/demo_id_rsa
 ```

+Now in your host terminal shell, you can simply type

 #### 1.3.5.
 Installing Useful Softwares

 - **Java** Java is commonly used as the run time environment for many <font color='red'>(almost all?)</font> big data systems including Hadoop and Spark.
 At the time of writing, Java 8 is released <font color='red'>(TODO: How about their support for Java 8?)</font>.